Skip to main content

 1. Students must take PUBPOL 3120 Research Design, Practice, and Policy prior to their fall senior semester.

-2. Students must take NS 3980 – Research in Human Nutrition and Health or PUBPOL 4980 – Honors Seminar, preferably fall of junior year, but no later than fall of senior year.
-This 1 credit workshop series provides an overview of campus research resources and policies that are relevant for honors research in any social science major.
+2. Students must take PUBPOL 4980 – Honors Seminar or NS 3980 – Research in Human Nutrition and Health, no later than fall of junior year for December graduates and fall of senior year for May graduates.
+These 1-credit workshops provide an overview of campus research resources and policies that are relevant for honors research in any social science major.

-3. Students must complete a basic and advanced statistical software training session offered through CISER by the end of the fall semester in their senior year.
-(Note: the Brooks School has adopted the STATA software package for use in all undergraduate courses).
+3. Students must complete a statistical or qualitative software training session offered through CISER by the end of the fall semester in their senior year.
+(Note: The Brooks School has adopted the STATA software package for use in all undergraduate courses).
+If the thesis will be quantitative, students may select software training in a different statistical package such as R or select advanced training modules in STATA.

-4. Students must attend four professional research seminars during their senior year (decided upon in conjunction with their Research Mentor).
+4. Students must attend two professional research seminars during their senior year (decided upon in conjunction with their Research Mentor and/or your PUBPOL 4980 instructor).

 5. Students must enroll in three credits of PUBPOL 4990 Honors Program during their first semester in the honors program.
 To continue in the Honors Program students must receive a grade of B or higher.

-6. Students must meet with their Research Mentor at the beginning of their first semester in the honors program to set out written expectations regarding progress on the thesis for the upcoming semester.
+6. Prior to enrolling in the first semester of PUBPOL 4990, students must meet with their Research Mentor to set out written expectations regarding progress on the thesis.

 7. During the second semester in the program, students enroll in three credits of PUBPOL 4990 with their Research Mentor to complete the thesis.